AnamElav/learnachoreo/README.md

 # Learn a Choreo

-AI-powered dance learning platform that turns any YouTube choreography into an interactive lesson with real-time pose tracking and personalized coaching
+AI-powered dance learning platform that turns a YouTube dance video into an interactive lesson with real-time pose tracking and personalized coaching

 ## Requirements